Mudejar Architecture in Simple Terms: Key Features & Examples

 A few of the most iconic examples of Mudéjar architecture are found in Seville, Spain.

 • The ceiling in the Alcazar de Real in Seville, Spain (above) is the best example.
-This stunning example of Islamic-influenced art features intricate plasterwork and tile designs that create a beautiful effect.
-The ceiling contains a plethora of symbols and motifs, including quatrefoils, stars, latticework and Arabesque patterns that draw inspiration from traditional Islamic art.
+It has symbols and motifs, quatrefoils, stars, latticework and Arabesque patterns that draw inspiration from traditional Islamic art.

 • The rest of Alcazar de Real in Seville has many amazing examples of Mudejar (and other) architectures, especially The Palace of Pedro I - the heart of the Alcázar of Seville, and deserves a separate post.